 What is MFA for Ninety?

-Multi-factor Authentication (MFA) is an authentication method that requires the user to provide two verification factors to gain access to Ninety.
-That means logging in with an email will send the user a verification code via text to enter into Ninety login.
+Multi-factor Authentication (MFA) is an authentication method that requires you to provide two verification factors to gain access to Ninety.
+That means logging in with an email sends a verification code via text to enter into Ninety login.

 Company Required MFA

-Note: The user that turns this on will be unaffected by the change until they log out of their current session.
-At the next login, the owner will follow the same MFA flow as their other users.
+Note: The user that turns this on is unaffected by the change until they log out of their current session.
+At the next login, the owner follows the MFA requirements.